daniSchaefer/EGammaSF/README.md

           this will use a 1/x fit for the 1,2nd and third bin in eta all bins not covered by this are fitted with the function specified in FitFunction or the default 0 if no fit function is specified an arbitrary amount of local fit functions can be used

+    alternatively the option findBestFit can be used in order to loop over all possible fit functions, and set the function with the smallest chi2 value (for similiar chi2 the function with fewer parameters is favored) as fit function